andrewandante/silverstripe-womens-refuge-shield/README.md

 # Installation

-Include the pride code with `composer require andrewandante/womens-refuge-shield` and select your preferred size in the CMS under Settings.
+Include the shield code with `composer require andrewandante/womens-refuge-shield` and select your preferred size in the CMS under Settings.

 Large tab: